This post may contain affiliate links, which help keep this blog up and running. Thank you for your support!

 I understand that saying a pair of shoes can have the power to change your life is a little dramatic, but we all love fashion here, right?
 So just hear me out.
 As someone who travels a lot and is constantly walking around to explore those destinations, it is paramount that I have comfortable shoes to wear.
 I am all about comfort.
 If my feet hurt, I’ll be miserable until I take my shoes off.
 And I’ll probably make everyone else around me miserable with my endless complaining too.
 But when you take outfit photos everywhere you go, you have to be stylish.
 Thus, my catch 22 and endless life struggle.
 Well, endless until now.

 When I got an email with the subject “a comfortable shoe that’s not ugly,” to say I was skeptical would be an understatement.
 I get at least 20-30 emails a day from brands and pr companies/agencies trying to pitch products to me.
 Obviously most of them are a no-go, but I was glad to be pleasantly surprised with Penner Footwear.
 After looking at their site, I discovered they actually were cute.
 But were they comfy?
 Definitely worth a shot to find out.
-Andrew, the brand’s founder and the creator of the shoe, decided to send me a prototype pair in black on tan so I could try them for myself.
+Andrew, the brand’s founder and the creator of the shoe, decided to send me a prototype pair in black on tan so I could try them for myself and write my own Penner Footwear review.
 Yall.
 These shoes are amazingly comfortable.
 Hence the title of this post.

 When the shoes arrived, I tried them on immediately.
 They were comfortable, but most shoes are when you first get them, so I wasn’t sold right away.
 One thing I did notice right away though was the incredibly soft and buttery leather.
 This isn’t something I’m used to.
 I’m ballin on a budget (#wealthbuilding), so I can’t usually get my hands on this level of quality.
 How Penner is pricing these things so low is beyond me, because this leather is sheer perfection.